 You can download my complete CV here or see my studies listed below.

-Kreiss, D. & McGregor, S.C. (forthcoming).
+Kreiss, D. & McGregor, S.C.
+(2017).
 Active Intermediaries, Not Distribution Channels: How Technology Firms Shape Political Communication.
 Political Communication.

-Kreiss, D., Lawrence, R. G. & McGregor, S.C. (equal co-authors).(forthcoming).
+Kreiss, D., Lawrence, R. G. & McGregor, S.C. (equal co-authors).(2017).
 In their own words: Political practitioner accounts of candidates, audiences, affordances, genres, and timing in strategic social media use.
 Political Communication.